State lawmakers approve $600 stimulus payments for 5.7M Californians

-SACRAMENTO, Calif. -- The state Legislature has approved $600 payments in COVID-19 economic relief for about 5.7 million low-income Californians.

-Gov. Gavin Newsom has said he will sign the legislation into law.
+One of those people is Judy Jackson, a 75-year-old former teacher and cancer survivor who lives off of about $1,000 a month from other government programs.
+Jackson said she would use part of the money to pay off a freezer she bought so she could have food delivered to her home and avoid going out to shop for groceries during the pandemic.

+"Most months I'm worried at the end of the month whether the money is going to run out before the month does," said Jackson, who said she is at higher risk for COVID-19 because of her age and a number of underlying health conditions.
+"This will make it possible to have a little extra and maybe buy an ice cream occasionally."

-People with low to moderate incomes will be eligible to get the money.
-That includes people who claim the California earned income tax credit on their tax returns.
-In general, those people make $30,000 or less per year.
+About $2.3 billion of the money will go to people who claim and receive the California earned income tax credit.
+In general, that's people who earn $30,000 a year or less.

-Immigrants who pay taxes using an individual taxpayer identification number and make $75,000 a year or less after deductions would also get the money.

-People who receive assistance from state programs benefiting low-income families and people who are blind and disabled are also eligible.
+Another $470 million will go to people who earn a maximum of $75,000 per year after deductions and use an individual taxpayer identification number to file their income taxes.
+These are mostly people who don't have Social Security numbers, including immigrants.

 Some people fit both of those categories.
 In those cases, they will get $1,200, not $600.
 The Democratic-controlled state Legislature did this because most people who file their taxes this way are immigrants who were not eligible for federal stimulus checks Congress approved last year.